ydkmlt84/Maintainerr_docs/docs/Glossary.md

 #### Release date

+!!! info ""
-> The release date of the Radarr item.
+    The release date of the Radarr item.

 - Key: Radarr.releaseDate
 - Availability: movies